 Dual Member Proportional (more formally known as Dual-member Mixed Proportional) is a proportional electoral system that was created by Sean Graham in 2013 with funding from the University of Alberta.
-It was designed to meet Canada’s unique needs and to bridge the gap between Single Transferable Vote and Mixed Member Proportional advocates.
+It was designed to meet Canada’s unique needs and to build support for proportional representation.

 DMP has many advantages over other proportional electoral systems.
 Some of the most noteworthy improvements are:

 - Keeping the simple ballot design of Canada’s Single Member Plurality electoral system